Want to learn how to copy the best leopard Christmas tree? Check out these tips for classy leopard decor.

-Unfortunately, these Hobby Lobby sparkly gold ornaments are completely sold out.
+Unfortunately, these Hobby Lobby sparkly gold ornaments are sold out at the moment.
 But don’t worry, I’m linking some beautiful gold alternatives below that are just as stunning.
-While some are larger in size than the ornaments I used above, I’m thinking about getting bigger ones next year.
-P.S. an ornament can never be too big!
+While some are larger in size than the ornaments I used, I’m thinking about getting bigger ones next year.
+P.S. an ornament can never be too big.

 If you’re looking for some FUN leopard ornaments to put on the tree, check out these:

 These cute wooden ornaments look fun!

 I love these fun, copycat chucks in leopard!